ssfsx17/ffpnp/Jobs/JobDetails/HolyKnight.md

 ### Holy Sword T2

+Shield Oath (30 MP) (self-only) - Enter the state of Shield Oath, which causes Boost Healing status.
+Cancels out Sword Oath.

 Split Punch (2 AP) (single) - Attack for physical holy damage, and attempt to cause Doom status (8).

 ### Holy Sword T3

 Crush Punch (2 AP) (single) - Attack for physical holy damage, and attempt to instantly-kill at -50 Accuracy.

+Sword Oath (40 MP) (self-only) - Enter the state of Sword Oath, which causes Boost Accuracy status.
+Cancels out Shield Oath.

 ### Holy Sword T4

+Guardbringer (40 MP) (single) - Attack, and add your Defense and Magic Defense to the damage.

 Lightning Stab (2 AP) (multi) - Attack all enemies for half physical holy damage, and attempt to cause Silence status at -50 Accuracy.